lingtalfi/Light/README.md

 History Log
 =============

+- 0.7.2 -- 2019-07-18

+    - update route concept, the default protocol is now null instead of true

 - 0.7.1 -- 2019-07-18

     - update docTools documentation, add links to source code for classes and methods